 He is a member of the board of advisors for numerous corporations including GAC Global and The Hague Policy Group.
 He is a veteran of the Program for Emerging Leaders (PEL) at the Center for the Study of WMD at National Defense University in Washington, DC, an Olmsted Foundation Scholar, and a sought after expert.
 His 2011 book, The Sulu Arms Market is the world’s authoritative look inside the shadowy world of illicit trafficking of firearms in Southeast Asia.

-Lino speaks Spanish, Malay, Indonesian, and French and holds security clearances in the United States and NATO.
+Lino speaks Spanish, Malay, Indonesian, and French.

 He holds a B.S. in Regional Geography from West Point, an M.A. in Strategic and Defense Studies from the University of Malaya, and an M.A. in Interagency Studies from Kansas University.